I wish to donate to FOMO’s work to help the children Click Here

 Project – To assess, educate and treat the medical needs of all children attending FOMO’s centres.
-(More than 4500 children + addtion of around 1500 adults).
-This project is up and running, but needs ongoing fincial support.
+(More than 3500 children + addition of around 500 adults).
+This project is up and running, but needs ongoing finical support.

 Benefit – Humanitarian Aid – Local Employment – Education and Health Care

 Estimated cost – £16,000 / $24,000 per year

 Think of all the times you have been to the doctor, hospital or even your local chemist.
 Now imagine life without those facilities.
 Would you still be here to read this?